liormilliger/cloudride-k8s/README.md

 Before utilizing this repository, the underlying infrastructure must be provisioned.

 * **EKS Cluster and ArgoCD:** Must be deployed using the companion **Terraform repository**: `liormilliger/cloudride-app.git`.
-* **AWS Secrets Manager Credentials:** RDS credentials (username/password) are expected to exist in AWS Secrets Manager under the key `rds!db-ef76ec0b-780c-4e4b-a8d6-45d22333ed19`.
+* **AWS Secrets Manager Credentials:** RDS credentials (username/password) are expected to exist in AWS Secrets Manager.
-* **ACM Certificate:** An AWS ACM certificate with the ARN `arn:aws:acm:us-west-2:753392824297:certificate/cadf964f-0be5-43da-a1c7-2f5ba2b386a6` must exist in the `us-west-2` region for the Ingress to function with HTTPS.
+* **ACM Certificate:** An AWS ACM certificate must exist in the `us-west-2` region for the Ingress to function with HTTPS.

 ### 🏗️ Architecture & Deployment Flow